MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/gdpr-requests-in-yammer-enterprise.md

      1. Visiting the profile page of the user
      2. Hover your mouse over the profile header and select **"Upload cover photo"**
      3. Delete or upload a new cover image, as needed.

-> [!NOTE]
-> In cases where the admin or the user are not premium licensed, and/or the user no longer has their own storyline, previously uploaded photos will need to be deleted via API.

 <a name="OtherData"> </a>
 ## Find and delete user data not included in the per-user export